-The field of biochemistry encompasses an extremely broad and ever-growing variety of topics, including the study of proteins and nucleic acids, control of gene expression, and the molecular basis for diseases such as diabetes, cancer, and AIDS.
+The field of biochemistry encompasses an extremely broad and ever-growing variety of topics, including the study of proteins and nucleic acids, control of gene expression, and the molecular basis for diseases such as metabolic disorders, cancer, and infectious diseases.
 The Department of Biochemistry is a research-based department within the Case Western Reserve University School of Medicine that offers undergraduate majors.

 A Wide Range of Career Options